atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 How many pods are still running out of the original 3?
 Let's discuss an important distinction between the two commands that we just ran.

 - Notice the ```NoSchedule``` at the end of the second command (that we ran against node3).
 If we were to deploy pod3 now, it would not have been scheduled to node3, despite the node selector matching the node label.
 This is the core functionality of a taint - to repel pods, regardless of other circumstances (generally speaking).
-However, pod3 is *still* running on node3 despite the node taint.
+However, pod3 is *still* running on node3 for the moment, despite the node taint.

 - Now, notice the ```NoExecute``` at the end of the first command (ran against node2).
 This option is still designed to repel pods, but also **evicts** any pods on the node that don't tolerate the node taint.
 For this reason, you should still see pod1 and pod3 running in the cluster, but not pod2, as it was evicted (and will now be repelled if we try to redeploy the pod as-is).